Cheek Fetish

 Buccalagnia

-Cheek partialism is a focused erotic interest in the cheeks of the face — their fullness, softness, colour, and the intimacy of touching, stroking, or kissing them.
-Clinically termed buccalagnia, it is a rare, benign body-part interest.
+Cheek fetishism (clinically buccalagnia) is a focused erotic interest in the cheeks of the face: their softness and fullness, the colour of a blush, and the intimacy of cupping, stroking or kissing them.
+A rare, benign body-part partialism.

 - Prevalence